-- Teach participants about the significance of credit reports and credit scores; what their rights are regarding their credit and financial information; how to determine the accuracy of a credit report and how to correct inaccuracies; and how to improve or maintain good credit; - Support a participant's ability to understand, evaluate, and compare financial products, services, and opportunities and to make informed decisions; - Educate participants about identity theft; - Support activities that address the particular financial literacy needs of non-English speakers, including providing the support through the development and distribution of multilingual financial literacy and education materials; - Provide financial education that is age appropriate, timely, and provides opportunities to put lessons into practice, such as by access to safe and affordable financial products that enable money management and savings; and - Implement other approaches to help participants gain the knowledge, skills, and confidence to make informed financial decisions that enable them to attain greater financial health and stability by using high quality, age-appropriate, and relevant strategies and channels, including where possible, timely and customized information, guidance, tools, and instructions.
+- Teach participants about the significance of credit reports and credit scores; what their rights are regarding their credit and financial information; how to determine the accuracy of a credit report and how to correct inaccuracies; and how to improve or maintain good credit; - Support a participant's ability to understand, evaluate, and compare financial products, services, and opportunities and to make informed decisions; - Educate participants about identity theft, ways to protect themselves from identity theft, and how to resolve cases of identity theft and in other ways under their rights and protection related to personal identity and financial data; and - Support activities that address the particular financial literacy needs of non-English speakers, including providing the support through the development and distribution of multilingual financial literacy and education materials. - Provide financial education that is age appropriate, timely, and provides opportunities to put lessons into practice, such as by access to safe and affordable financial products that enable money management and savings; and - Implement other approaches to help participants gain the knowledge, skills, and confidence to make informed financial decisions that enable them to attain greater financial health and stability by using high quality, age-appropriate, and relevant strategies and channels, including where possible, timely and customized information, guidance, tools, and instructions.

 8. Entrepreneurial skills training (Element #12).
 Entrepreneurial skills training must develop skills associated with entrepreneurship.
-Such skills include, but are not limited to:

-- take initiative; creatively seek out and identify business opportunities; - develop budgets and forecast resource needs; understand various options for acquiring capital and the trade-offs of each option; - and, communicate effectively and market oneself and one's ideas.
+Such skills include but are not limited to: take initiative; creatively seek out and identify business opportunities; develop budgets and forecast resource needs; understand various options for acquiring capital and the trade-offs of each option; and, communicate effectively and market oneself and one's ideas.

-9. Transition to post-secondary education (Element #14).
+9. Transition to postsecondary education and training (Element #14).
 Activities that help youth prepare for and transition to post-secondary education and training.

-2.2.
-Demonstration of Experience
+2.2 Demonstration of Experience